falkr/ttm4175/pages/day4.md

 # Day 4 & 5: Apache

-To set up an apache web server there are a few steps that we need to go through.
+These last two days we are going to createe our own web site and set up a web server on the Raspberry Pi.
+The web server we will use is called Apache.

 ## Learning Goals